agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - The topdown approach must fix the tree while it goes down to remove a node, thus costing time due to extra work.
 - The `rbtree_unified` implementation only differs from the `rbtree_clrs` implementation in that unifies the left and right cases of a Red Black tree using an array in one of the node fields.
 Yet, it is faster in this application.

 These results make the most wasteful implementation in terms of space, `rbtree_linked`, more of a proof of concept.
-If the same results can be acheived with more space efficiency, the implementation loses value.
+If the similar results can be acheived with more space efficiency, the implementation loses value.

 I also have lingering questions about why the `rbtree_unified` implementation is slower than the traditional `rbtree_clrs` implementation in insertions and deltions, but faster here.
 However, an undeniable conclusion from both sets of tests so far is that it is worth managing duplicate nodes in a linked list.
-The fact that we are required to do so when we abandon the parent field is a blessing in disguise in terms of speed.
+The fact that we are required to do so when we abandon the parent field is a fruitful challenge in terms of speed.
 To get an idea of just how many duplicates the allocators may encounter in these artificial workloads, here is a picture of the tree configuration for 50,000 insert delete requests at the peak of the tree size.

 ![50k-insert-delete](/images/rb-tree-50k-insertdelete.png)

 *Pictured Above: A Red Black tree after 50,000 insertions of nodes into the tree.
-Notice how many duplicates we have and imagine thest duplicates spread across an entire tree if we did not manage them in a list.*
+Notice how many duplicates we have and imagine these duplicates spread across an entire tree if we did not manage them in a list.*

 ## Tracing Programs